ashdigitalproducts/gcp-data-ml-ai-solution-architecture/03_Outline_of_Code_Files.md

 - Loaded cleaned Parquet files from the Silver Layer (via GCSFS or BigQuery).
 - Applied deterministic feature engineering: type casting, scaling, encoding, and feature selection.
 - Trained a `RandomForestClassifier` with fixed random seeds for reproducibility.
-- Evaluated the model on a validation split and logged metrics.
-- Serialized the trained model with `joblib.dump()` into a local `/model` directory.
-- Uploaded the serialized artifact to the Gold Layer bucket under `model_output/`.
-- Registered the artifact into the Vertex AI Model Registry as a new version under the display name.

 ---